llprecasting/recastingCodes/README.md

 # LLP Recasting Repository

 This repository holds example codes for recasting long-lived particle (LLP) searches.
+The code authors and repository maintainers are not responsible for how the code is used and the user should use discretion when applying it to new models.

 ## Adding your recasting code ##